 A certificate of public liability and indemnity insurance was held electronically on the company's intranet and was valid and in date.
 Records of controlled drugs (CD) and patient returned controlled drugs were seen to be retained.
 The address that a CD was received from was often omitted from the records.
-A sample of Zomorph 200mg modified release capsules was checked for record accuracy and the balance was not correct when initially checked by the inspector.
-But this was resolved during the inspection.
+A sample of a random CD was checked for record accuracy and was found to be correct.
 Controlled drug balances were checked weekly.

 The responsible pharmacist record was seen as being retained and the responsible pharmacist notice was displayed in pharmacy where patients could see it.
 The fridge temperatures were recorded daily and were always in the 2 to 8 degrees Celsius range.
 Date checking was carried out in a manner which meant the whole pharmacy is date checked four times in a year and records of this were seen to be completed appropriately.
 Short dated stock was marked for with stickers.

-The private prescription records were retained and were seen to be in order.
-The emergency supply records were retained electronically but some entries omitted the reason for the supply when it was made at the request of a patient.
-The specials records were retained but some entries omitted the patient's and prescriber's name and address.
+The private prescription and emergency supply records were retained and were seen to be in order.
+The specials records were retained but some entries omitted the prescriber's name and address.

-There were cordless telephones available for use and confidential waste was collected in confidential waste bins and this was removed by the company for destruction.
+Confidential waste was collected in confidential waste bins and this was removed by the company for destruction.
 An information governance policy (IG) was in place and the healthcare team were required to complete an e-learning programme on IG.
+Staff had all completed a training package on the General Data Protection Regulation (GDPR).

 There was a safeguarding children and vulnerable adults e-learning program on the company training website which all the members of staff were required to complete.
 Staff were aware of the signs to look out for that may indicate safeguarding concerns.
-Staff could not readily locate local contact details to raise safeguarding concerns or ask for advice about them.
-The pharmacy manager agreed to address this.
+Staff could readily locate local contact details to raise safeguarding concerns or ask for advice about them.

-Principle 2 - Staffing ✓ Standards met
+Principle 2 - Staffing ✓ Good practice